Skip to content

 2. Multi-Agent Responsibility Breakdown

-Based on cognitive tasks analyzed from three workflows, they are split into 8 agents:
+Based on cognitive tasks analyzed from three workflows, they are split into 5 LLM-powered agents and 3 internal services:

 ┌─────────────────────────────────────────────────────────────────┐